xlreme/Teacherly/README.md

 1) Git Clone https://github.com/xlreme/Teacherly to your local
 2) Navigate to project package.json directory, update module using npm install
 3) Start project using npm start.
+4) For development purpose, default server port will be 3000.
 ```

 ## Running the tests